Asymptotic behavior at infinity and existence of solutions to the Lagrangian mean curvature flow in $\mathbb R^{n+1}_-$: Proof of Theorems and

 For $A,b,c,\tau,f$ as above, let $\Upsilon\in C^0(\mathbb R^{n+1}_-)$ be the unique viscosity solution to

 where $\zeta>0$ can be arbitrarily large.
 Based on the fact that $f$ having compact support, the existence of $\Upsilon$ is guaranteed by Theorem \ref{thm-Main3-EntireDiri}.
-Applying comparison principle with respect to $\Upsilon$ on $\mathbb R^n\times(-\infty,-T]$, it proves that $\Upsilon$ is also a viscosity solution to
+Applying comparison principle (the classical one, see for instance Theorem 14.1 in \cite{Book-Lieberman-SecondParboDE}) with respect to $\Upsilon$ on $\mathbb R^n\times(-\infty,-T]$, it proves that

 and there exists $C>0$ such that